cozy-labs/cozy-desktop/README.md

 and/or your desktop.
 It replicates your files on your hard drive and apply changes you made on them on other synced devices and on your online Cozy.

+**Note**: the code is currently alpha quality and there is only a readonly mode (files from the cozy are replicated to the local hard drive).
+But it's moving fast and we plan to do a more stable release in the coming weeks.
+Stay tuned!

 ## CLI Install